Underrepresented Groups, Job Search, and Fear of Failure

 Primary Outcomes (end points)

-Our primary outcome of interest is whether an individual worker chooses to apply for a job (binary choice).
+Our primary outcome of interest is whether an individual worker chooses to remain in a 'simple' job or to transition to a 'harder' job (binary choice).

 Primary Outcomes (explanation)